-According to studies conducted by Energy Star, 50% of all heat pumps have major problems with incorrect refrigerant pressure, inadequate airflow and leaky air ducts.
+Additionally, studies conducted by ENERGY STAR show that 50% of all heat pumps have significant problems with leaky air ducts and refrigerant pressure.
+Issues like these can amplify your system’s power use or even negate its effects entirely.
 These factors influence the performance of the whole heat pump system, forcing it to use more energy and work harder.
+If your energy bills are soaring, a few minor tweaks can yield excellent savings.